Published on

 Business applications:

-- Customer support chatbots: Companies like Foxconn have used AI to analyze production data, helping to increase forecast accuracy by 8% and saving $533,000/year[1].
+• Customer support chatbots: Companies like Foxconn have used AI to analyze production data, helping to increase forecast accuracy by 8% and save $533,000/year[1].

 2. Machine Learning (ML)

 Machine Learning is a branch of AI that allows systems to automatically learn and improve from data without specific programming.
-For example, when Netflix recommends movies based on your viewing history, that is ML analyzing behavior patterns to make predictions[2][10].
+For example, when Netflix suggests movies based on your viewing history, that is ML analyzing behavioral patterns to make predictions[2][10].

 3. Large Language Model (LLM)

 LLM is an AI model trained on vast amounts of data to understand and generate natural text.
-LLMs like GPT-4 or Google BERT can translate languages, answer questions, and write content[3][6][11].
+LLMs like GPT-4 or Google BERT can translate, answer questions, and write content[3][6][11].

 How it works: